jsabo/rawr/README.md

 ## AWS network architecture

 The base networking environment consists of a VPC with IPv4 and IPv6 addressing for subnets across three availability zones.
-Private subnets with NAT gateways per each availability zone can optionally be created.
+The IPv4 network cidr is configurable and the IPv6 cidr is dynamically assigned by AWS.
+Private subnets with a NAT gateway per availability zone can optionally be created.
 Security groups and IAM roles used by Kubernetes and EKS are also deployed as part of the base networking environment.

 ![network](images/vpc.png)

 ## Kubernetes cluster architecture

+### K8s

+User -> NLB -> 3 master/etcd nodes -> 3 worker nodes

+### EKS

+User -> AWS managed control plane -> 3 worker nodes

 ## Prerequisites